sqfmi/watchy-docs/docs/getting-started.md

 **Before You Begin** make sure you review the instructions and inspect for any missing or damaged components.

+**Remove The Components Carefully** as they are tightly packed for maximum protection.
+The display is made of glass and will crack if you bend it!

 **Test Your PCB** to make sure the board is functional before taping everything down!
 The tape is very strong and it will be impossible to re-align/remove anything once secured.

 1. Connect the screen to the FPC connector, the shiny gold pins on the ribbon cable should be facing up